 Sleep: Don’t Try This At Home

-This is a good point to inform you that if you struggle with your sleep, or struggle to stay alert during the day, TELL YOUR DOCTOR.
+This is a good place to inform you that if you struggle with your sleep, or struggle to stay alert during the day, please let your doctor know.
 As I mentioned earlier, ANY physical or mental health condition can adversely affect your sleep.
-Overall health should be addressed WITH YOUR DOCTOR before deciding to work on your sleep.
+Overall health should be addressed routinely, and addressed with your doctor before working on your sleep.
 Additionally, if you implement some of the sleep strategies described in this or any other sleep health publication, and you continue struggling with your sleep (or experience excessive daytime sleepiness), INFORM YOUR DOCTOR.
 I am not a doctor, which means I am not your doctor.
 I don’t play one on TV.
-I didn’t sleep in a Holiday Inn Express last night either.
+I didn’t sleep in a certain hotel last night either.
 This publication is for your personal interest and education only.

 After over 30 years educating patients with clinical sleeping disorders, I am keenly aware of the torturous effect that insufficient sleep can have on a person.
 Let’s be honest: In horrible places around the world, when bad people want to traumatize someone, it often involves such things as a hard surface, bright light and loud noise, aka, sleep deprivation.
 People (in the civilized world) struggling with their sleep can experience a bit of this trauma too.
 Poor sleep is no laughing matter.
 I have found over the years, however, that I am much more successful helping someone overcome poor sleep by a bit of a lighthearted approach.
 Suggestions, not rules, presented in a doable way, yes with even a dash of humor (gasp!).

 When it comes to prescription sleeping medication, your doctor is your best guide.
 Sleep specialists usually do not recommend sleeping medication as a long-term “cure” for poor sleep, but studies do show that sleeping medication is widely prescribed in primary care settings and often used long term by patients.
 Many medications (e.g., antidepressants, antihistamines) are prescribed “off-label” for insomnia due to their sedating effect.
 And then there are all of the over-the-counter supplements that purport to improve sleep, most with little or no science behind their claim.
 Medications and supplements can have dangerous interactions, and some studies have shown long-term use of certain medications used for sleep are associated with serious physical and/or mental health deterioration.
 Some sleeping medications can produce adverse side effects such as nighttime wandering (big risk for elderly), eating, or nightmares, and some are associated with significant morning grogginess.
 And of course alcohol is used by many around the world as a sleep aid.
 The numerous risks and dangers of using alcohol for sleep are discussed later in this book.